One month with a… LiveWire S2 Alpinista (Verdict)

 What is the S2 Alpinista and where does it sit in comparison to conventional, combustion-powered motorcycles?
 Always a tricky one with electric bikes, given they don’t always align with our traditional understanding of engine capacity hierarchy in terms of licence compatibility, performance or status.

 At nearly 12 grand the Alpinista is certainly not cheap compared with combustion-engined alternatives, but it’s on a par with electric bikes I’ve ridden previously, like the Honda WN7.
-While not officially a Harley-Davidson any more it still carries the branding on its motor housing and the 89 horsepower it delivers puts it on a par with the Nightster, which is there or thereabouts comparable in price and seems to play to similar tastes.
+While Livewire now counts as a standalone brand and it’s not officially a Harley-Davidson any more it still carries the name on the motor housing, and there are interesting comparisons to be made with the petrol-powered Nightster given the power output, price and target audience look on a par.
 Interesting to note the LiveWire’s 263Nm of torque absolutely trounces the 95Nm of the Nightster’s 975cc combustion twin, though.

 Question being, does that make it as deadly as it is silent?
 I’ll get to that.
 First some more practical points, like range.
 The battery on all the bikes in the S2 family is 10.5kWh in capacity, which is a little more than the Honda WN7 and good for a claimed 89 miles in ‘combined’ riding conditions.
 Given my commute is around 70 miles there and back that should be enough to make it viable, though as I’ve learned with other electric bikes I’ve tested the reality can sometimes fall short.

 Good news?
 On my first run to and from the office I made it home with 19 per cent charge and 16 miles still ‘in the tank’, so I know it can do the commute ridden at the pace I’d be doing on a combustion bike and with no allowances for battery conservation.
 With that proof of concept established I’m now interested to see what life with an electric bike is actually like…